 Policy Filings - The Department reviews policy form filings for compliance and conformance with state laws and regulations.

 Premium Tax Collection - The Department collects premium tax from all insurance entities operating within the state of Wyoming on business written in Wyoming.
-During the past fiscal year, tax collected and deposited in the general fund amounted to approximately $10 million.
+During the 2021 fiscal year, tax collected and deposited in the general fund amounted to approximately $30 million.

-The Wyoming Insurance Department is accredited by the National Association of Insurance Commissioners.
+The Wyoming Department of Insurance is accredited by the National Association of Insurance Commissioners.